pport-application/pport-Backend/README.md

 ## Git Documentation

-Please do not make changes in **main** branch.
+Please do not make changes in **master** branch.
 Create a new branch from developing and merge back when you are done.

 A detailed explanation for the branches is given below.